Azathothas/Stars/README.md

 - [Xewdy444/Playwright-reCAPTCHA](https://github.com/Xewdy444/Playwright-reCAPTCHA) – A Python library for solving reCAPTCHA v2 and v3 with Playwright
 - [Xpra-org/xpra](https://github.com/Xpra-org/xpra) – Persistent remote applications for X11; screen sharing for X11, MacOS and MSWindows.
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) – ALL IN ONE Hacking Tool For Hackers
+- [Zigistry/database](https://github.com/Zigistry/database) – This repo solely contains the database of Zigistry, this is updated every hour.
 - [a-scie/lift](https://github.com/a-scie/lift) – Provides science, a high level tool to build scies with.
 - [a13xp0p0v/kernel-hardening-checker](https://github.com/a13xp0p0v/kernel-hardening-checker) – A tool for checking the security hardening options of the Linux kernel
 - [ab77/netflix-proxy](https://github.com/ab77/netflix-proxy) – Smart DNS proxy to watch Netflix